yemaedahrav/CS568_GoldMiners/README.md

 ## Installation

-Installation of Armadillo and mlpack and other required packages is needed for this implementation.
+Installation of Armadillo, Boost and mlpack and other required packages is needed for this implementation.
 The following are the commands for their installation on Linux

 ```
+$sudo apt-get install libboost-all-dev
 $ apt install libmlpack-dev mlpack-bin libarmadillo-dev
 $ sudo apt-get install libblas-dev liblapack-dev
 $ apt-get install libatlas-base-dev